• Home

 How to Make This Banana Bread

-If the top browns too fast, lay a sheet of foil loosely over the pan.
-Don’t seal the edges — just drape it.
+If the top is browning too quickly, loosely lay a sheet of foil over the pan.
+Don’t seal the edges, just drape it.

 What We Actually Put on It

-This is also the one I bring to new neighbors, teachers at the end of the year, or anyone who just had a baby.
-It travels well, slices clean, and I’ve never once had someone turn it down.
+I also take this to new neighbors, teachers at the end of the year, or anyone who has just had a baby.
+It travels well, slices neatly, and no one has ever turned it down.

 How Long It Keeps (and Why Day Two Is Better)